Jane Austen takes pride of place on Britain's new plastic tenner

 The writer was buried in Winchester Cathedral in 1817 and completed many of her best-known works such as "Pride and Prejudice" and "Emma" in the nearby village of Chawton.

-"Ten pounds would have meant a lot to Jane Austen, about the same as 1,000 pounds (US$1,300) would mean to us today," BoE Governor Mark Carney said at the launch of the new note in Winchester.
+"Ten pounds would have meant a lot to Jane Austen, about the same as £1,000 (US$1,300) would mean to us today," BoE Governor Mark Carney said at the launch of the new note in Winchester.

-Austen received a 10 pound publisher's advance for her first novel and the new banknote bears a quotation "I declare after all there is no enjoyment like reading!" from her later work, "Pride and Prejudice".
+Austen received a £10 publisher's advance for her first novel and the new banknote bears a quotation "I declare after all there is no enjoyment like reading!" from her later work, "Pride and Prejudice".

 The quotation came from a character who in fact had no interest in books and was merely trying to impress a potential suitor.
 It drew a mix of amusement and criticism in the media when it appeared on an initial design of the note in 2013.